 Day 23: I am thankful for the Constitution and the Bill of Rights and the revolutionaries who fought for it.
 Without it, I’d probably be in jail right now.
 I tend to speak my mind, so I’m thankful for freedom of speech in particular.

 Day 24: Today I am thankful for the holiday season.
 I love Thanksgiving and Christmas.
 I’ve always loved the Christmas season because I love the feeling that overcomes most people this time of year, peace on earth, good will toward men.
 That’s why cheesy Hallmark and Lifetime movies play non-stop at my house from now until December 31st.
 I love how normally indifferent people seem to care about their fellow “travelers to the grave,” as Dickens put it.
 I love being thankful for all the wonderful people in my life and the things I enjoy.
 I love that people wake up and want to help others.
 I wish this concern would last all year.
 I know it does for some, but it doesn’t pervade the masses like it does this time of year.
-But this year, I’m overwhelmed with love for Jesus and thanking God that he wrapped himself in human flesh to save all mankind.
-This is how I felt the first Christmas I was a Christian.
-I want to feel this way every Christmas.
-Rediscovering the joy of my salvation.
-I intend to celebrate every minute of it this year.
+I intend to celebrate every minute of the Christmas season this year.

 Day 25: Today I am thankful for second chances.
 I am a big fan of them.
 People always say, “Everyone deserves a second chance.”
 That may be generally true, but not in every case.
 We may need one, but do we really deserve one?
-Sometimes it takes many chances for a person to come around.
-Few people have taken backsliding to the extremes I have, actually declaring myself an atheist for awhile.
-I am amazed that God bothered pursuing me and giving me a second chance when I most certainly didn’t “deserve” it.
-I am thankful we have a God of second chances.
+Sometimes it takes many chances for a person to get it right.
+I’ve needed a few in my life.

 Day 27: Today I am thankful for my grandchildren.
 They are sweet and beautiful, and I love them so much.
 I wish I was retired, so I could knit them sweaters and make cookies for them and just see them more often.